 How to plant a winter window box

-I asked garden designer and GBBO finalist Jane Beedle (@janebbakes on Instagram) for her tips on planting a winter window box.
+So I asked garden designer and GBBO finalist Jane Beedle (@janebbakes on Instagram) for her tips on creating an easy-care winter window box with maximum kerb appeal.

 First we went along to a local plant nursery, Meadow Grange near Canterbury, to shop for the plants.